lucee/lucee-docs/docs/03.reference/01.functions/trace/function.md

 categories:
 - debugging
-description: 'Displays and logs debugging data about the state of an application at the time this function executes. '
+description: 'Displays and logs debugging data about the state of an application at the time this function executes.'
 ---

 Displays and logs debugging data about the state of an application at the time this function executes.